aksommerville/spellingbee/README.md

 - - - - [ ] Also, once that's done, eliminate anagrams.
 No sense having both BANE and BEAN, so pick the prettier.
 - - - - I'm cutting pidgin off at 6 letters.
 Foes that can play 7-letter words should also use the full dictionary.
 And it cuts the effort almost in half.
 - [ ] Consider eliminating the letter multiplier items, not much point to them. ...replace with a warding-off-battles item?
+- - Considered and confirmed.
+Replace them with two new items:
+- - - [ ] Bug spray to ward off battles for so many steps.
+- - - [ ] Unfairie: Play in battle to auto-select your best possible word.
 - [ ] Sound effects.
 - [ ] Music.
 - [x] Determine the most effective possible play. (in theory it's 207, for a word like ZWXJKYY but I doubt that exists)